ant-design/compatible/README.md

 * Icon --> Icon

 ### Icon
-Just import `LegacyIcon` from package `@ant-design/compatible` and the reset is almost same as before.
+Just import `Icon` from package `@ant-design/compatible` and the reset is almost same as before.

 ```jsx
 // V3